ruffinweb/ruffineli77/README.md

 - 👋 Hi, I’m @ruffineli77 Im self-studying computer science and my career goals align most with a data scienctist.
 - 👀 I’m most interested in data engineering, and want to work with a team to build and deliver cutting edge products.
-- 🌱 I’m currently learning Python, SQL, APIs, and data analytics.
+- 🌱 I’m currently learning Python, SQL, APIs.
+I'm also completing Google's data analytics course on Coursera.
 - 💞️ # I’m looking to work as a data engineer.
 - 📫 How to reach me email- ruffineli77@gmail.com